gluestack/gluestack-ui-themed-native-base/packages/themed-native-base/README.md

 - Make sure your project runs as it should after update.

-- install the `@gluestack-ui/themed-native-base` package:
+- Install the `@gluestack-ui/themed-native-base` package:

 ```sh
 $ yarn add @gluestack-ui/themed-native-base react-native-svg@13.4.0